gavinmgrant/permitful-client/README.md

 # Permitful

-Permitful provides an interactive map that allows users to visualize where all of the most recently updated building permits in a specific jurisdiction are located.
-San Francisco is the first supported jurisdiction.
+Permitful provides an interactive map that allows users to visualize where all of the most recently updated building permits in a specific jurisdiction are located. **The City and County of San Francisco** is the first supported jurisdiction.

 * Users can search for an address and find any building permit on file for that property.
 * Once your search finds a property, Permitful lists any building permits on file.
 For each permit, you will find its permit number, status, and a brief description.